Fraction Calculator

 Three and one eighth is twenty-five eighths. - Add: 32/5 + 25/8 = 32 · 8/5 · 8 + 25 · 5/8 · 5 = 256/40 + 125/40 = 256 + 125/40 = 381/40

-It is suitable to adjust both fractions to a common (equal, identical) denominator for adding, subtracting, and comparing fractions.
+It is suitable to adjust both fractions to a common (equal) denominator for adding fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(5, 8) = 40.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 5 × 8 = 40.
-In the following intermediate step, it cannot further simplify the fraction result by canceling.
+In the following intermediate step, the fraction cannot be simplified further by cancelling.

-It is suitable to adjust both fractions to a common (equal, identical) denominator for adding, subtracting, and comparing fractions.
+It is suitable to adjust both fractions to a common (equal) denominator for adding fractions.
 The common denominator you can calculate as the least common multiple of both denominators - LCM(40, 3) = 120.
 It is enough to find the common denominator (not necessarily the lowest) by multiplying the denominators: 40 × 3 = 120.
-In the following intermediate step, it cannot further simplify the fraction result by canceling.
+In the following intermediate step, the fraction cannot be simplified further by cancelling.

-In other words - three hundred eighty-one fortieths plus two thirds is one thousand two hundred twenty-three one-hundred twentieths.
+In other words, three hundred eighty-one fortieths plus two thirds equals one thousand two hundred twenty-three one-hundred twentieths.

 Rules for expressions with fractions: